 My wife’s Blur (she has now named it the Sexy Vixen) is out of … Read the rest “Shaking Out the Cobwebs”

 It’s been quite a summer.
 I haven’t updated much because I’ve been working a lot and when I’ve not been working, I’ve been riding a lot.

 I’ve ridden a lot at Fort Harrison State Park.

 An article posted on BikeRadar today implicated GPS data sharing in a string of bike thefts in the UK recently.
-The gist of the article is that thieves can use shared data to track the riding habits of people, especially when your home is the start/finish point.
+The gist of the article is that thieves can use shared data to track the riding habits of people, especially … Read the rest “Activity Sharing Security”

 I wish I could stake a claim on that word, but I can’t.
 I have no idea who came up with it, but I’ve been seeing it around lately.

 The short of it is that Strava’s segments competitions are pretty … Read the rest “Don’t be a Stravatard”

 I ordered a Paul Components Stem Cap Light Mount to use on my On-One Pompetamine commuter bike, and it arrived via USPS today.